-CITY COUNCIL DIRECTION TO PLANNING COMMISSION
+CITY COUNCIL DIRECTION GUIDING PRINCIPLES TO PLANNING COMMISSION

-- Consider the East Main amendments in the broader context of the planning that has been done for Downtown and that is being done for Wilburton and make sure they fit together; - Consider allowing larger floorplates along 114th Avenue SE to accommodate the building types desired by technology companies; - Review whether there is a material difference between 65 feet and 70 feet height limits for the 50-foot step back provision along 112th Avenue SE; - Consider a walking path between SE 6th Street and SE 8th Street to connect the redevelopment area with trails in the Mercer Slough; - Conduct a process that provides opportunity for public input on implementation and respects and builds upon the work of the CAC, the direction established by Council approval of the East Main Station Area Plan and the initiation of these amendments; - Be diligent about adhering to the schedule for adoption of all amendments by the end of 2018 in order to evaluate the efficiency and transferability of the concurrent process; and - Implement the vision for the East Main station area as embodied in the Vision Statement for the approved plan and the CAC Guiding Principles below. - Assess whether the land use code amendment is consistent with the current Comprehensive Plan and the proposed East Main comprehensive plan amendment(s).
+- 1. Consider the East Main amendments in the broader context of the planning that has been done for Downtown and that is being done for Wilburton and make sure they fit together; - 2.
+Do not make this area an extension of Downtown, but let it be complementary while having its own feel and uniqueness while still having the character of Bellevue; - 3.
+Strive to create regulations and design guidelines that achieve the type of development and public benefits envisioned by the CAC Guiding Principles with consideration for economic feasibility in the market and iconic design proposals that make a unique and lasting impression of Bellevue; - 4.
+Consider allowing larger floorplates along 114th Avenue SE to accommodate the building types desired by technology companies; - 5.
+Review whether there is a material difference between 65 feet and 70 feet height limits for the 50-foot step back provision along 112th Avenue SE; - 6.
+Consider a walking path between SE 6th Street and SE 8th Street to Explore opportunities to encourage pedestrian connections between the redevelopment area with and trails in the Mercer Slough; - 7.
+Conduct a process that provides opportunity for public input on implementation and respects and builds upon the work of the CAC, the direction established by Council approval of the East Main Station Area Plan and the initiation of these amendments; - 8.
+Be diligent about adhering to the schedule for adoption of all amendments by the end of 2018 in order to evaluate the efficiency and transferability of the concurrent process; - 9.
+Implement the vision for the East Main station area as embodied in the Vision Statement for the approved plan and the CAC Guiding Principles below; and - 10.
+Assess whether the land use code amendment is consistent with the current Comprehensive Plan and the proposed East Main comprehensive plan amendment(s).